lemonbob/iMpress/README.md

 ## Introduction

+### upto 1000x faster than Vue3 and 180x faster than React

 There are many frameworks available for supposedly assisting in web development, some are current, many have fallen from favour.
 The current most popular frameworks are ReactJS, Angular, VueJS - all of which use a Virtual DOM.
 Claims circulate the web about the virtues of the Virtual DOM.
 However, most of the claims are false.
 Many of the claims centre around avoiding repaints and supposedly batching updates to improve speed.
 The fact is that modern browsers already batch updates - called the render tree - browsers do this at high speed in native code.
 The claim that a Javascript difference engine can outperform native code is absurd.
 Indeed, independent tests have repeatedly shown that Virtual DOM based frameworks slow optimum web performance by a factor up to 100-fold.

 There was a time for these frameworks pre-ES6 (2015) when Javascript lacked performance and lacked unit build tools - modules - but the state of technology has moved on.
 The Virtual DOM was never a benefit; it was a programming requirement when these frameworks were originally built.
 It was necessary to capture lifecycle events - create/mount/destroy/update etc - but these events are now native to HTML Custom Elements making a clumsy Virtual DOM obsolete.